wholesomevalue/valueblog/content/posts/naked.md

 {{< rawhtml >}}<h1 style="padding: 0.2em; line-height: 1.5em;"><span style="color: white; background-color:red; padding: 0.3em">Important Point #3</span> BROKEN - The <b>Stock Borrow Programme</b> (SBP) effectively allows SugarDaddy to game the system and borrow at 0% interest to make up for shares it can't deliver</h1>{{< /rawhtml >}}

 - Are we approaching _infinite stupidity_ yet?
 Yes, we are, let me introduce to you the _elusive Buy-In_:
-- Ok, now `Buy-In` - is what an MM who received a `FTR` (Failed to Receive) invokes when the MM *REALLY* wants the shares owed to it...
-This sounds great, you think - this is the ultimate weapon we can bring this guy down, until you realize that it isn't...
+- Now `Buy-In` - is what an MM who received a `FTR` (Failed-to-Receive, aka IOU) invokes when the MM *REALLY* wants the shares owed to it...
-- `Buy-Ins` are rarely used - in the same way why America doesn't assassinate Iran or Russia's head of state (because they fear that Iran / Russia may do the same to Donald) - by the MMs out of both fear of retribution, and also because there is not really any financial hurt in having it:
+- This however, is rarely used in practice - in the same way why states don't assasinate each other's head of states, MMs don't invoke Buy-Ins for fear of retribution, also:
   - MM's clients doesn't know that they're actually holding `IOU`s
   - the `Continuous Net Settlement` Service, in an ingenious way (whether intentionally designed or not), assigns highest priority to FTRs, therefore people with FTRs actually get delivery of real shares the next EOD or 2 arrives (e.g. via other brokers or SBP) - whats the point of upsetting SugarDaddy when we just wait a few days before actual delivery?
-  - And what happens to the FTD? it doesn't expire, but remember, SBP = 0% interest, so SugarDaddy can sit on it forever...
+  - And what happens to the FTD? it doesn't expire, but remember, SBP = 0% interest, so SugarDaddy can sit on it forever, or have Brokers shutdown (28th of Jan, 2021)...
-  - and so in effect, the FTR has been rolled to the next unlucky participant, and so on, in perpetuity
+  - and so in effect, the FTR has been rolled to the next unlucky participant, again and again, in perpetuity

 Let me just quote the exact texts from the [Talis.
 J. Putnins research paper](#references):